egrommet/academic-kickstart/content/home/posts.md

 # This section displays recent blog posts from `content/post/`.

-widget = "pages"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

 title = "Recent Posts"
 subtitle = ""